video

 Well done.

-Have a look at the little girl, are you looking at her?
+Are you looking at her?
 Here are some adjectives that I would use to describe her.

 Get those listening ears on.

-Curious because she's doing this, she's thinking.
+Curious: She's doing this, she's thinking.

-Busy, she's done all of these symbols and drawings.
+Busy: She's done all of these symbols and drawings.

-Interested, she definitely looks interested with what she's doing.
+Interested: She definitely looks interested with what she's doing.

 Do you agree with those adjectives?
-But, there is another character on the front cover too.
+But there is another character on the front cover, too.

 Look at the little boy.

-Has quite a blank expression, just pointing at Ada like this.
+He has quite a blank expression, just pointing at Ada like this.

-(inhales) Could you do that for me?
+Could you do that for me?
 Well done.

-Pause the video now and match them, off you go.
+Pause the video now and match them.

 Let's see if you managed to match them like I did.